astronomer/astro-docs/cloud/stable/03_deploy/06_ci-cd.md

 * Give it a Category (optional)
 * Grant it a User Role

-> **Note:** In order for a Service Account to have permission to push code to your Airflow Deployment, it must have either the `Editor` or `Admin` role.
+> **Note:** In order for a Service Account to have permission to push code to your Airflow Deployment, it must have either the "Editor" or "Admin" role.
 For more information on Workspace roles, refer to our ["Roles and Permissions"](https://www.astronomer.io/docs/rbac/) doc.

 ![Name Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-name-service-account.png)